Clipy/Clipy/README.md

 4. Push to the branch (`git push origin my-new-feature`)
 5. Create a new Pull Request

+### Distribution
+If you distribute derived work, especially in the Mac App Store, I ask you to follow two rules:

+Don't use "Clipy" and "ClipMenu" as your product name.
+Follow the MIT license terms.
+Thank you for your cooperation.

 ### Licence
 Clipy is available under the MIT license.
 See the LICENSE file for more info.